-This question is related to privacy controls DI-1, Data Quality, and IP-1, Consent.
+These questions are related to privacy controls DI-1, Data Quality, and IP-1, Consent.

-There are five major sources of data for information within GENISIS.
+1.2a List the individual, entity, or entities providing the specific information identified above.
+For example, is the information collected directly from the individual as part of an application for a benefit, or is it collected from other sources such as commercial data aggregators?
+There are five major sources of data for information within GCB.
 Specimens from Participants for Bio-banking.
 This information is received directly from the analysis of the specimens collected from the Veterans.

-Electronic Medical Records/Health Information from VHA Databases

-The Electronic health information needed for the MVP studies are obtained from VA sources like CDW/VINCI/VIReC.
-Data are not brought into GENISIS unless there is a specific need for the information.
-Health information from other sources such as non-VA EHRs (electronic health record) and other available sources such as geo-spacial data are requested as required.

-Survey Information Collected Directly from Participant

-Information comes from baseline and Lifestyle surveys completed by participants.
+Electronic Medical Records/Health Information from VHA Databases The Electronic health information needed for the MVP studies are obtained from VA sources like CDW/VINCI/VIReC.
+Data are not brought into GCB unless there is a specific need for the information.
+Health information from other sources such as non-VA EHRs (electronic health record) and other available sources such as geo-spatial data are requested as required.
+Survey Information Collected Directly from Participant Information comes from baseline and Lifestyle surveys completed by participants.
 Results from Other VHA Research and Studies

-Information from other VA research studies can be brought into GENISIS for analysis as requested by the particular study team.
-Research data from studies may only be added to or used in GENISIS, as detailed in the consent and/or HIPAA authorization under which the data were obtained or collected, or in accordance with the waiver of consent and/or HIPAA authorization approved by the IRB and/or Privacy Board, as applicable.

-Data Added to GENISIS from Other Researchers

-Finally, the fifth source of information would be research/analysis results that include data generated during the conduct of research, such as scores, computed metrics, etc., for MVP.
+Information from other VA research studies can be brought into GCB for analysis as requested by the particular study team.
+Research data from studies may only be added to or used in GCB, as detailed in the consent and/or HIPAA authorization under which the data were obtained or collected, or in accordance with the waiver of consent and/or HIPAA authorization approved by the IRB and/or Privacy Board, as applicable.
+Data Added to GCB from Other Researchers Finally, the fifth source of information would be research/analysis results that include data generated during the conduct of research, such as scores, computed metrics, etc., for MVP.
 This knowledge base will hold all aggregate published or unpublished results from all previous MVP studies and can be queried at the aggregate level thus allowing researchers to build on the previous study results.